 There are the physical pains that arise from the posture itself.
 Even those with a daily practice of an hour or so, still go through sore knees.
 And if the body is not in correct posture then pain in the neck or back arises.
-Correcting the posture can alleviate this and, in my experience, Zen and yoga understand best its importance.
+Correcting the posture can alleviate this and, in my experience, Zen and yoga understand best the importance of posture.
 But knees!
 We simply have to wait till they get used to it.
 The important thing here is to sit on a chair and wait for the soreness to pass.

 In terms of spiritual insight, throbbing knees are a great friend.
-First of all they teach us to develop patient endurance and the sensations are so loud problems with concentration dissolve.
+First of all they teach us to develop patient endurance, and the painful sensations are so loud that problems with concentration dissolve.
 They also teach us that they are not me or mine.
 Whether we like it or not, want it or not, they will express their unsatisfactoriness.